Skip to main content

 }

-This list shows which library components' props will be accepted by the compatibility components, in addition to those defined by react-querybuilder.
+This list shows which library components' props are accepted by the compatibility components, in addition to those defined by react-querybuilder.

 ComponentBase props (from RQB)Rendered library component